 Descriptions of all credit courses offered at Washtenaw Community College follow.
 The number of hours each class meets per week is indicated in parentheses with the first number indicating the hours of lecture and/or discussion, and the second number indicating the hours of laboratory.
 This applies to a 15 week session.
 During short terms the number of hours per week increases.

-Two courses available to students in most career programs are Study Problems and On-The-Job Training.
+Two courses available to students in most career programs are Study Problems (course number 189) and On-The-Job Training (course number 199).
 In many cases they are not described separately for each course area.